I’m no stranger to Polar products.

 No need to wear a strap anymore, with a 6-LED sensor, your heart rate is measured from your wrist, easily, accurately and reliably.

 As a female, you have no idea how awesome this is.
-No more bra and chest strap chaffing.
+No more bra and chest strap chafing.
 Woohoo!

-Replacing audio alerts, the vibration alerts are a new feature.
+Replacing audio alerts, vibration alerts are a new feature.

 During my runs, I like to listen to music, podcasts or audiobooks.
 This means that on occasion I don’t hear audio alerts.
-With this feature, I can now feel my kilometers.
+With this feature, I can now feel my kilometres.